OpenMDAO/OpenMDAO-Framework/docs/simple/doe.rst

 Building a Model - Executing a Design of Experiment (DOE)
 =========================================================

-Lets say you're not interesting in optimization, instead you're much more interested in design space exploration.
+Lets say you're not interested in optimization, instead you're much more interested in design space exploration.
 In that case you would want to use some kind of a Design Of Experiment (DOE).
 There are few different kinds of DOE's out there.
 Some of the most popular are: